vicky04edx/2143-OOP/Assignments/P03/README.md

 ### Next Steps:

-- Optimize grid and button interactions for smooth gameplay.

 - Make the grid handle user input (mouse click) to put the correspondent numebers in the grid after rolling the dice.

 ### Screenshots: